Lindisfarne: Etymology

 The name Lindisfarne has an uncertain origin.
 The -farne part of the name may be Old English fearena, genitive plural of fara, meaning traveller.
 The first part, Lindis-, may refer to people from the Kingdom of Lindsey in modern Lincolnshire, referring to either regular visitors or settlers.
 Another possibility is that Lindisfarne is Brittonic in origin, containing the element Lind- meaning stream or pool (Welsh llyn), with the nominal morpheme -as(t) and an unknown element identical to that in the Farne Islands.
 Further suggested is that the name may be a wholly Old Irish formation, from corresponding lind-is-, plus -fearann meaning 'land, territory.'
 Such an Irish formation, however, could have been based on a pre-existing Brittonic name.

 There is also a supposition that the nearby Farne Islands are fern-like in shape and the name may have come from there.

-Geography and population
+Geography

 Holy Island (1866).
 The modern causeway connects to the west end of the island.

 The island of Lindisfarne is located along the northeast coast of England, close to the border with Scotland.
 It measures 3.0 miles from east to west and 1.5 miles from north to south, and comprises approximately 1000 acres at high tide.
 The nearest point to the mainland is about 0.8 mile.
 It is accessible at low tide by a modern causeway and an ancient pilgrims' path that both run over sand and mudflats and which are covered with water at high tide.
 Lindisfarne is surrounded by the 8750 acre Lindisfarne National Nature Reserve, which protects the island's sand dunes and the adjacent intertidal habitats.
-As of 27 March 2011, the island had a population of 180.

-Community

-A February 2020 report provided an update on the island.
-At the time, three pubs and a hotel were operating; the shop had closed but the post office remained in operation.
-No professional or medical services were available and residents were driving to Berwick-upon-Tweed for groceries and other supplies.
-Points of interest for visitors included Lindisfarne Castle operated by the National Trust, the priory, the historic church, the nature reserve and the beaches.
 At certain times of year, numerous migratory birds can be seen.